norwoodj/docs/docs/resume.md

     * Sep 2019 - Jan 2021 | Intel Team

 * Zero Trust Connectivity Team
-    * Worked in a team of 4 to design and build the initial version of a Connectivity Hub service, an L3/L4 proxy implemented in async rust.
+    * Worked in a team of four to design and build the initial version of a Connectivity Hub service, an L3/L4 proxy implemented in async rust.
 This replaced a number of existing ad-hoc service integrations with a common pattern enabling greater observability and code reuse, saving dozens of developer hours per week on debugging effort and new feature development.
     * Interfaced directly with customers to debug problems spanning multiple systems within the Zero Trust ecosystem.
-Introduced observability improvements for these systems to solve existing issues and ultimately reduce time needed to diagnose and fix other bugs by over 75%.
+Introduced observability improvements to solve existing issues and ultimately reduce time needed to diagnose and fix other bugs by over 75%.
-    * Developed numerous IP features in Cloudflare's [Oxy framework](https://blog.cloudflare.com/from-ip-packets-to-http-the-many-faces-of-our-oxy-framework) which powers the Connectivity Hub and numerous other services at Cloudflare.
-These features were instrumental in both deprecating our [Wireguard](https://www.wireguard.com/) VPN service in favor of [MASQUE](https://blog.cloudflare.com/zero-trust-warp-with-a-masque/), as well as reducing resource usage of another Zero Trust data-plane service by over 90%.
+    * Developed substantial functionality for IP traffic in Cloudflare's [Oxy framework](https://blog.cloudflare.com/from-ip-packets-to-http-the-many-faces-of-our-oxy-framework) which powers the Connectivity Hub and numerous other services at Cloudflare.
+These extensions were instrumental in both deprecating our [Wireguard](https://www.wireguard.com/) VPN service in favor of [MASQUE](https://blog.cloudflare.com/zero-trust-warp-with-a-masque/), as well as reducing resource usage of another Zero Trust data-plane service by over 90%.
-    * Led effort to rearchitect multiple subsystems within an external team's data-plane service that configures linux routing tables, [nftables](https://wiki.nftables.org/wiki-nftables/index.php/Main_Page) rules, and [eBPF](https://ebpf.io) programs as part of a multi-quarter initiative to integrate the [Magic WAN](https://www.cloudflare.com/network-services/products/magic-wan) product suite with the Connectivity Hub.
-This work extended coverage of existing and planned future Zero Trust features to these products, reduced customer onboarding time by over 90%, reduced debugging time for customer issues within these products by over 75%, and enabled deprecation of large portions of multiple legacy codebases.
+    * Led effort to rearchitect multiple subsystems within an external team's data-plane service that configures linux routing tables, [nftables](https://wiki.nftables.org/wiki-nftables/index.php/Main_Page) rules, and [eBPF](https://ebpf.io) programs as part of a multi-quarter undertaking to integrate the [Magic WAN](https://www.cloudflare.com/network-services/products/magic-wan) product suite with the Connectivity Hub.
+This work extended coverage of existing and planned-future Zero Trust features to these products, reduced customer onboarding time by over 90%, decreased debugging time for customer issues within these products by over 75%, and enabled deprecation of large portions of multiple legacy codebases.
 * Gateway Team
     * Implemented new data and control-plane functionality for two Zero Trust systems: